(A chapter of Akayama DanJay.)

 “Look at this.”
 Her tentacle uploaded Nemo’s genome.
-“You’ve got a copy of me, correct?
-I’m sure between her knowledge and your massive form, you’ve got the resources to give Nemo any number of children.
+“You’ve got the resources to give Nemo any number of children.
 In their bodies, you’ll see the importance of the human perspective.”
 She retracted her tentacle.
-“Give your professor more control.
-Put her knowledge to use.”
+“Give your copy of me more control.
+Let her put her knowledge to use.”

 “Do I have to?” asked Uzumaki.
 “I let her beam radiation and genetic material over the oceans, and I even let you control your own body.
 Now you want more power over me?”

 Nakayama stammered.
 Uzumaki had said it was using her body as a drone, but somehow she was still holding it back.
 “I—I can’t obey if you won’t let me.”

 “Fine.”
 Uzumaki rumbled.
 “But don’t expect this to happen again.”